processing/p5.js-website-legacy/README.md

 ## Etc
 * Introducción a p5.js - The repository for the book and PDF production of Introducción a p5.js can be found [here](https://github.com/processing/p5.js-getting-started-es).

-## Separately hosted language versions
+## Externally hosted language versions
 * [https://p5js.jp/](https://p5js.jp/) - 日本語 (Japanese)